 Blizzard Demo Skis

 The Blizzard Quattro 7.4 Ti provides one of the smoothest rides of the entire Blizzard line.
 The metal in the ski makes it damp and quiet while still retaining plenty of power.
 The 7.4 Ti uses a 4mm rocker profile which makes turn initiation a bit easier, while also providing a little more stability.
 If smooth skiing on firm snow is your preferred style, check out the Quattro Ti 7.4.
-162 (sold)
+160, 167, 174

 Dynastar Demo Skis

-A women-specific blend of racing technology and an ultra-lightweight core, the all-new Dynastar Intense 12 supplies an entirely new level of ultra-smooth on-trail power, precision, and comfort with a versatile turn shape for expert women skiers.
-Voted best Women’s Frontside Ski by the editor’s of On The Snow, this ski is made for advanced rippers in all frontside terrain.
-158 (sold)
+A women-specific blend of racing technology and an ultra-lightweight core, the all-new Dynastar Intense 12 supplies an entirely new level of ultra-smooth on-trail power, precision, and comfort with a versatile turn shape thanks to Dynastar’s Powerdrive technology.
+Voted Best Women’s Frontside Ski in 2016 by the editor’s of On The Snow, this ski is made for advanced rippers in all frontside terrain.
+159, 166

 Head Demo Skis